michieltjampens/dcafs/docs/Basics.md

 Usage is pretty much the same as filters, this editor will pretend that we actually wanted a d10 instead of a d20 if the result was less than 10.

-Start of with resetting the path to `pf:dice,clear` and `pf:dice,addf,maxlength:5`
+Start of with removing previous paths `pf:clear` and add a new one `pf:dice,new,raw:dice`.
+Next add a filter again, `pf:dice,addf,maxlength:5`
 ```xml
 <path delimiter=":" id="dice" src="raw:dice">
     <filter type="maxlength">5</filter>